 5. Make a connection

 If you take nothing else from this article, just remember that the number one way to kickstart your career in events is to network, network, network!

 In hospitality and events, it’s all about who you know and who knows you.
 It’s important to put yourself out there, to go to networking events hosted by hospitality organizations, introduce yourself in a professional manner, make smart conversation, and follow up.
 Networking is all about establishing meaningful relationships with other professionals and up keeping those relationships.

 Networking is not a one-sided street; you can’t expect others to continuously help you.
 It will take effort on your part to reach out and keep the conversation open and relevant.
 You never know who people are connected to.
 And whether or not someone you’ve networked with could help you find your next big break!

 Remember, there is no one answer for the age old question, “How do I get into event planning?”.
 Attaining that position takes perseverance and dedication in all you do – so does having a substantial resume with marketable, transferable skills.
 And even though there isn’t a sure-fire track, applying those five tips to your life will bring you that much closer to your career goals in events.

 How did you get into events?
-Tell us your story in the comments or in 140 characters and tag us on Twitter @socialtables!
+Tell us your story on Twitter @socialtables!